A Guide to Hand Hygiene

 - After having contact with animals, including pets

 Some experts argue that handwashing does not necessarily need to be limited to mealtimes and bathroom breaks.
 The consensus seems to be that it’s advisable to wash your hands whenever they “feel” dirty.
 Though this may be pretty subjective, there are countless times a day when we may be touching things that are probably carrying large amounts of bacteria.
+In the last two years, we’ve learnt the hard way that there is no such thing as washing our hands “too much”.
+Countless surfaces, from the supermarket to the doctors office, could have lingering bacteria ready to cause some mischief.

 For example, recent studies revealed that our smartphones, something that few of us are able to live without these days, are three times dirtier than a toilet seat.
 This, of course, doesn’t even take into account the amount of times that we may be handling door knobs, money, keys and other items that could be covered in bacteria